Michael Lumb (footballer)

 Michael Lumb (/da/; born 9 January 1988) is a Danish former professional footballer who played as a left-back.
-He is currently assistant coach of Avarta.

 Lumb began his career at AGF, where he made over 100 appearances before moving to Zenit Saint Petersburg in 2010.
 His time in Russia was marked by loan spells at Feyenoord, AaB, and SC Freiburg.
 He later played for clubs in Denmark and Germany, including VfL Bochum, Vestsjælland, Lyngby, Horsens, and Brøndby, winning the Danish Superliga title with the latter in 2021.
 Lumb also earned two caps for the Denmark national team.

 Following his retirement, he briefly returned to playing at the lower levels before transitioning into coaching.

 Career

 AGF

 Lumb was born in Aarhus, Denmark, to a Danish mother and an English father.
 A left-footed player, he primarily operated as a left-back.
 He emerged from AGF's 1988-born Danish Youth Championship-winning team, which also featured Morten Beck Andersen, Frederik Krabbe, Michael Vester, Niels Kristensen, Jesper Blicher, and Anders Syberg.
 In the autumn of the 2007–08 season, he was named "Shooting Star" by the Danish newspaper Ekstra Bladet, recognising him as a standout young player.

 Lumb played more than 100 matches for AGF in the Danish Superliga and 1st Division.